mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 Celsius units.
 Adding two Celsius temperatures is ill-formed for the same reason as any affine point addition: a Celsius point is a location on the scale, not an amount measured from true zero.
-The `.in(K).absolute()` call is precisely the operation that transports a value from the affine (Celsius) domain into the absolute convex (Kelvin) domain by making the true-zero anchor explicit.
+The `.in(K).absolute()` call is precisely the operation that transports a value from the convex-space (Celsius) domain into the absolute convex (Kelvin) domain by making the true-zero anchor explicit.

 This design preserves the type-safety that prevents accidental use of offset unit values in thermodynamic equations while providing a natural syntax for the common case (working in Kelvin